adash-ahk/adash.ahk/readme.md

 ## .map
 Creates an array of values by running each element in collection thru iteratee.
 The iteratee is invoked with three arguments: (value, index|key, collection).

+Many adash.ahk methods are guarded to work as iteratees

+The guarded methods are:
+trimEnd, trimStart, parseInt, chunk, take, takeRight, drop, sampleSize, words, random

 #### Arguments
 collection (Array|Object): The collection to iterate over.